 Check out groups meeting safely during COVID-19 at saccenter.org/weekly-schedule.

 For more than 40 years the Center has supported the health and wellness of the most marginalized.
 We understand there is increasing concern amid the Coronavirus outbreak and we want to assure you that the health and safety of our clients, staff, and community are of paramount importance.
 We are closely monitoring the situation and following the advice of the Centers for Disease Control (CDC) and the State and County Departments of Public Health.
-The latest guidance specifically recommends that all California residents shelter in place until April 7, 2020.

 - Community Resource Navigation remains available for seniors, people experiencing homelessness, those living with HIV, and others in need, Information and referrals are available Monday-Friday, 10 a.m.-6 p.m. by calling (916) 442-0185 or firstname.lastname@example.org.